It is a question of replacing the old Fulgurex motors, of which here is the wiring diagram for one motor…

 … with servos controlled by a dedicated decoder, without modifying the control logic contained in the Zelio programmable module:

-Therefore, a simple pushbutton with a normally closed contact (NC), placed in series in the 15 V AC cable, does the trick.
-You simply have to actuate it after some turnout maneuvers, when the whistling becomes too painful!
+Therefore, a simple push-button with a normally closed contact (NC), placed in series in the 15 V AC cable, does the trick.
+You simply have to actuate it after some turnout manoeuvres, when the whistling becomes too painful!